⚠️ CAUTION, Parle-G

 Monsoon (June–September)

-Monsoon humidity grows mould and bacteria quickly.
+Mould and bacteria thrive fast in the moisture-heavy monsoon air.
 Buy parle-g fresh, smell before serving, and skip anything soft or off.

 Winter (November–February)

 Winter is the safest season for parle-g.
-Serve at room temperature rather than cold, especially in North Indian cold.
+Room temperature is preferable to cold straight from the fridge, especially in the North Indian winter chill.

 How parle-g is prepared decides whether it is a harmless taste or a problem.
 Here is what to share and what to skip: